home-assistant/addons/mosquitto/DOCS.md

 ### Option: `anonymous`

 Allow anonymous connections.
 If logins are set, the anonymous user can only read data.
-Since version 4.1 of the add-on, an explicit ACL definition is required for anonymous connections [see these instructions](#access-control-lists-acls).
+An explicit ACL definition is required for anonymous connections [see Access Control Lists (ACLs)](#access-control-lists-acls).

 Default value: `false`